ROCm/ROCmValidationSuite/docs/install/installation.rst

 Package manager installation
 ------------------------------

-Based on the OS, use the appropriate package manager to install the **rocm-validation-suite** package.
+Based on the OS, use the appropriate package manager to install the rocm-validation-suite package.

-For more details, refer to [ROCm Validation Suite GitHub site](https://github.com/ROCm/ROCmValidationSuite).
+For more details, refer to `ROCm Validation Suite GitHub site <https://github.com/ROCm/ROCmValidationSuite>`_

 RVS package components are installed in `/opt/rocm`.
-Package contains:
+The package contains:

 - executable binary (located in _install-base_/bin/rvs)
 - public shared libraries (located in _install-base_/lib)
 - module specific shared libraries (located in _install-base_/lib/rvs)